richardartoul/nola/README.md

 NOLA is currently an MVP prototype with limited functionality.
 The current capabilities of the system are best understood via `environment_test.go`.
 It has many severe limitations currently:

 1. The only Registry implementation is an in-memory fake (`registry/local.go`) that is lost on process restart.
-2. There is no exposed server.
-The only way to interact with NOLA is via unit / integration tests.
-3. The KV interface exposed to actors is not transactional.
+2. The KV interface exposed to actors is not transactional.
-4. Much more (see the TODOs section)
+3. Much more (see the TODOs section)

 That said, NOLA is none the less a useful prototype with a basic foundation that can be easily expanded upon.
 Currently, it supports: